N-Jerry/Analysis_projects/PowerBI_project/README.md

 - Are there score trends across districts, states, or school years?
 - How do demographic or regional factors play a role?

+## 🧹 Data Cleaning & Transformation (Power Query)

+Before building visuals, the data was cleaned and shaped using **Power Query Editor**:

+- Replaced blank values with nulls
+- Standardized column names for clarity
+- Created merged columns such as **City state** from both ***City*** and ***State*** columns
+- Ensured correct data types for numerical and categorical fields

+This step ensured the data was analysis-ready and well-structured for reporting.

+---

 ## 📈 Tools & Features Used